 This one’s still true and no question: making a mocha at home and taking it with you in a travel cup or Thermos is going to be cheaper than buying one at Starbucks.
 You can make your own muffins, energy bars and other treats, too.
-Making your own salad dressings can save you a good bit of money compared to buying store dressings.
+Homemade salad dressings can save you a good bit of money compared to buying store dressings.

 Let’s say you just don’t have the time for baking muffins.
 You can still buy a dozen muffins at the grocery store for less than what Starbucks charges you for twelve muffins, freeze them so they stay fresh, and microwave one every day to take with you to work.
 With convenience treats, there are always ways to economize that won’t make you miserable.